Knowledge base

 To back up an entire node:

-- Enter the username and password of your Swift device on Swiss Backup.
+- Enter the username and password for your Swift device on Swiss Backup.

 - Check Backup your data.